Coast to coast by ferry in Naples and Amalfi

 The next morning you should hike along the Sentiero degli Dei, relax on the Marina Grande beach or explore the nearby sea coves by boat.

 The colorful village of Positano and the Marina Grande beach from the sea

-In the late afternoon, you can continue your adventure to Amalfi by taking the ferry or hydrofoil from Positano.
-It will take you only 15 minutes to get to the town of Amalfi that gives its name to the Amalfi Coast!
+In the late afternoon, you can continue your adventure to Amalfi.
+Thanks to the new routes of Positano Jet, it will take you only 15 minutes to get from Positano to the town of Amalfi that gives its name to the Amalfi Coast!

 Lose yourself in its historic center, between Lorenzo d'Amalfi and Mercanti streets, discover its alleys and squares, and visit the beautiful cathedral with its famous staircase.
 When the night falls, you can enjoy the lights of Amalfi while feasting on a delizia al limone for dessert.

 The next day you can either stay in Amalfi and visit its beaches or continue your journey to the last stop of the itinerary: Salerno.
 The ferry connection from Amalfi to Salerno is seasonal, with more than 10 daily crossings.
 Choose the most convenient route and reach this beautiful town located between the Amalfi and the Cilento Coasts.

 Salerno will amaze you with its completely pedestrian historic center and fabulous 2 km promenade.
 Between museums, buildings and Baroque churches, you’ll breathe the air of the past!
 And if you are a nature and archaeology lover, from Salerno it is also possible to go on a quick trip to the Archaeological Park of Paestum or the beautiful Capelli di Venere waterfalls.

 Watching a beautiful sunset from the Salerno promenade

 Coast-hopping itinerary #2: Amalfi - Minori - Maiori - Cetara - Vietri sul Mare